 Inflation Rate in Dominican Republic averaged 13.52 percent from 1984 until 2021, reaching an all time high of 82.49 percent in February of 1991 and a record low of -1.57 percent in September of 2009.
 This page provides - Dominican Republic Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Dominican Republic Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in Dominican Republic is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Dominican Republic to stand at 3.10 in 12 months time.
-In the long-term, the Dominican Republic Inflation Rate is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Inflation Rate in Dominican Republic is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Dominican Republic to stand at 3.20 in 12 months time.
+In the long-term, the Dominican Republic Inflation Rate is projected to trend around 3.60 percent in 2022 and 3.20 percent in 2023, according to our econometric models.